Savings vs. checking account: Here’s the difference

 Move your spending to your debit card: If you find you’re overspending on a credit card, you may want to try moving your spending to a debit card.
 This could help you avoid spending money you don’t have because your transactions come straight out of your account.
 Also, debit cards are great for peer-to-peer payment (P2P) apps such as Venmo because many of the apps don’t charge you for connecting your account to a debit card.

-Utilize your fee-free ATMs: The best checking accounts either give you ATM fee rebates on out-of-network ATMs or have thousands of surcharge-free ATMs – or both.
+Utilize your fee-free ATMs: The best checking accounts either give you ATM fee rebates on out-of-network ATMs or have thousands of fee-free ATMs – or both.
 You shouldn’t have to pay to access your money, so before opening a new checking account, explore your options.
 You never know when you may find yourself at a cash-only restaurant without cash in your wallet.

 Write those checks: Many new checking accounts come with a free box of checks.
 Take advantage of the opportunity, even if check writing is a rarity.
-You’ll find you may need a good old fashioned check when giving birthday or wedding gifts, or paying your rent.
+You’ll find you may need a good old fashioned check when giving birthday or wedding gifts or paying your rent.
 If you don’t want to carry around your checkbook, keep one or two checks in your wallet just in case.

 Set up direct deposit: Your paychecks can go directly into your checking account each month thanks to direct deposit.
 It makes a huge difference by shorting the time it takes to access your money as well as simply being more convenient.
+Some financial institutions, Alliant included, also have a feature called Early Payday, where they release funds upon receiving the ACH files from employers (or soon after), rather than waiting for the specified payday itself.

 Best way to use a savings account